muupan/resume/README.md

 - M.S.
 Information Science and Technology (April 2013 - March 2015)

   - Graduate School of Information Science and Technology, The University of Tokyo
-  - Thesis: Automatic Feature Generation and.
-Model Learning for General Game Players Based on Reinforcement Learning
+  - Thesis: “Automatic Feature Generation and Model Learning for General Game Players Based on Reinforcement Learning“

 - B.S Engineering (April 2011 - March 2013)